-Listed below and illustrated on Map 05 are the 2 distinct areas identified by AECOM's character assessment.
+Listed below are the 2 distinct areas identified by AECOM's character assessment.
 It should be noted, that these boundaries do not necessarily align with settlement boundaries and relate only to areas of urban design/architectural character:

-- CA1 Harberton; and - CA2 Harbertonford.
+- CA1 Harberton:and - CA2 Harbertonford.